Efficient Verification of Optimized Code: Correct High-speed X25519: Elliptic Curve Cryptography on Small Devices

 \section{Elliptic Curve Cryptography on Small Devices}

-The cryptographic primitive commonly referred to as X25519\cite{bernstein-dh,rfc7748} revolves around a Diffie-Hellman key exchange.
-In `conventional' Diffie-Hellman, security is obtained from the \emph{discrete log} problem\cite{dh-dlp}, that is, given $m$ and some prime $p$, and the result of the modular exponentiation $m^e~\textrm{mod}~p$, it is generally hard to deduce the exponent $e$.
-For proper security, a sufficiently large prime modulus $p$ is needed---2048 bits is a recommended minimum \cite{rfc8270}.
+X25519 is a public key cryptography scheme built around a Diffie-Hellman key exchange\cite{bernstein-dh,rfc7748}. `Original' Diffie-Hellman obtains its security through the observation that, given a primitive root $g$ for a prime $p$, it is (in general) hard to compute $g^{xy}$ from $g^x$ and $g^y$ (mod $p$) without knowing the integers $x$ or $y$\cite{dh-dlp}.
+For proper security, a sufficiently large prime modulus $p$ is needed---2048 bits is a recommended minimum\cite{rfc8270}.
 Performing the required exponentiation and modular reduction steps on such large integers is hard to do efficiently on restricted devices\cite{gura2004}.
 Also, the viability of side-channel attacks prescribes various precautions on all code that computes using secret data, to ensure that an implementation does not inadvertently leak information\cite{maythefourth}.